 8. Any property crime coupled with life-threatening acts.

 9. Any crime involving the display or use of a firearm, including misdemeanors involving firearms.

+D. Due regard

+Defined as how a "reasonably careful person, performing under similar circumstances would act in the same manor."
+These definitions are how you will be judged in a civil court of law.

-D. Emergency driving
+E. Emergency driving

 That driving in response to a life-threatening or other serious incident (based on available information) which requires emergency equipment in operation.
 Virginia Code §§ 46.2-829, -920, and -1022 apply.

-E. Emergency equipment
+F. Emergency equipment

 Flickering, blinking, or alternating emergency lights and a siren, whistle, or air horn designed to give intermittent signals automatically. §§ 46.2-920 and -1022 apply.
 All marked vehicles have distinctive, reflectorized decals for additional visibility.
 In this order, an authorized emergency vehicle is one that is equipped with emergency equipment.

-F. Normal or routine driving
+G..
+Normal or routine driving

 That driving which dictates vehicle speed consistent with the normal flow of traffic, obedience to vehicle laws and posted signs, adherence to commonly-understood "rules of the road."